 You will need a level surface for your stove, and we'll cover that soon.

 Using a fire pit

 A campfire is another place to cook.
 Some campsites don't allow them.
 Some campsites do but will usually insist the fire is off the ground.

-For the last few years, we’ve been using this Fire pit/BBQ & Tripod, though it’s starting to get a bit battered after a few years of camping.
+For the last few years, we've been using this Fire pit/BBQ and Tripod, though it's starting to get a bit battered after a few years of camping.

-Getting something like this enables you to have a small fire off the ground, cook over it, or use it as a BBQ.
+Getting something like this lets you have a small fire off the ground, cook over it, or use it as a BBQ.
 It also works well as a good place to cook food in a Dutch Oven.

-You wouldn’t place a fire under your tarp, but you could have a fire close by.
+You wouldn't place a fire under your tarp, but you could have a fire nearby.